Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 2007, Duevel

-He has discovered Duevel and considers that they "got it right" regarding the basic principles of a loudspeaker, nothing less!
+In 2006, Christian lost all interest in Equation, his own brand!
+He had discovered Duevel and considered that they "got it right" regarding the basic principles of a loudspeaker — no less!

-My first reaction is frustration; to get to the bottom of it, I go to Paris where a first listen to the Duevel Jupiter does not convince me.
+My first reaction was frustration.
+To find out what was going on, I went to Paris, where a first listen to the Duevel Jupiter did not convince me.

-With real omnis, it takes an adapting time to leave behind the "over-focused" sound of traditional speakers, this pleasant and fascinating spatial precision (which is also one of the many strong points of éQuation), and realize that listening to them is simply closer to listening to a "live" event!
+With real omnidirectional speakers, it takes time to adapt.
+You need to leave behind the "over-focused" sound of traditional speakers — their pleasant and fascinating spatial precision (which was also one of the many strong points of éQuation) — and realize that listening to them is simply closer to listening to a "live" event!

-It takes me several months to convince myself, but for me, as for almost all of my customers who have since adopted Duevel, it is now very difficult to re-adapt to the "other" image once we get used to this one...
+It took me several months to convince myself, but for me, and for almost all those of my customers who have adopted Duevel since, it has become very difficult to re-adapt to the "other" image after getting used to this one.

 FSI 2007